OliOliv/bandedesidees/README.md

 - npm >=6.9.0

 ## Quick start
-1. Clone the repository
-On a terminal :
+1. Clone the repository on a terminal :
 ```sh
 git clone git@github.com:OliOliv/bandedesidees.git
 ```
 2. Import the project_bdi.sql.gz file on the mysql administration of your choice (phpMyAdmin here) and configure config\main.js with your own logins

-3. Install all dependencies
-On the root :
+3. Install all dependencies on the root :
 ```sh
 npm i
 ```

-## Usage
+4. And let's go !

 ```sh
 npm run start